organizer-network/organizer.network/docs/running/server-setup.md

 ## Step One : setting up the server (using DigitalOcean)
 * Create a [Digital Ocean](https://www.digitalocean.com/) account if you do not already have one.
 * Create a new Ubuntu Droplet.
 The smallest size should be sufficient.
-The cheapest one if $5/mo if you keep it running constantly.
+The cheapest one is $5/mo if you keep it running constantly.
   * Create button -> Droplets
   * Choose an image -> Ubuntu
   * Choose a size -> $5/mo